-As the lone dog of Wilt rookie cards, this one is intrinsically valuable.
-Gem Mint copies are very rare, and owning one of them means that you are sitting on an absolute gem.
+This one is intrinsically valuable as the lone dog of Wilt’s rookie cards.
+Gem Mint copies are very rare, and owning one means you are sitting on an absolute gem.

 The card’s not bad lookin’, either.

 It features a black-and-white image of a fresh-faced Wilt the Stilt.
-Chamberlain stares directly into the camera, seemingly dribbling with his left hand in a “PHILA” uniform.
+Chamberlain stares directly into the camera, seemingly dribbling in a “PHILA” uniform with his left hand.

 The card’s layout is untraditional, with a white nameplate nearly splitting the card in half.
 Above it is a “Philadelphia Warriors” logo plate, harkening back to a time before the 76ers existed.

 It’s not a stunning card visually, with a maroon and orange color scheme doing no favors.
 Still, the price tag and promise for ROI will certainly get investors’ juices flowing.